 We serve a broad range of end markets where we can add value with our specialty, precision bearing products and applications.
-We classify our customers into two principal categories: diversified industrial and aerospace and defense.
+We classify our customers into three principal categories: diversified industrial, aerospace and defense.
 These principal end markets utilize a large number of both commercial and specialized bearing products.
 Although we provide a relatively small percentage of total bearing products supplied to each of our overall principal markets, we believe we have leading market positions in many of the specialized bearing product markets in which we primarily compete.

-Diversified Industrial Market (55% of net sales for the nine month period ended December 31, 2005)
+Diversified Industrial Market (64% of fiscal 2005 net sales)

-We manufacture bearing products for a wide range of diversified industrial markets, including construction and mining, oil and natural resource extraction, heavy truck, packaging and semiconductor machinery.
+We manufacture bearing products for a wide range of diversified industrial markets, including construction and mining, heavy truck, packaging and semiconductor machinery.
 Nearly all mechanical devices and machinery require bearings to relieve friction where one part moves relative to another.
 Our products target existing market applications in which our engineering and manufacturing capabilities provide us with a competitive advantage in the marketplace.